WMID-OWL/wmid-owl.github.io/docs/OWL-SIMULATION-RULEBOOK.md

 ## 39. Implementation Status

-As of August 1, 2026, the approved OWL injury and endurance system has been implemented.
+As of August 3, 2026, the approved OWL injury, endurance, and Generator systems have been implemented.

 Completed components include: